 Which blogger will you be this holiday season?
 The one that works on improving her site or the one that forgets all about it, neglects it and focuses on the food only?

 Holiday season is a great opportunity for you to improve your site as many bloggers will decrease their workload and slow down the frequency of posts while potential visitors are still online and are ready to spend their holiday hours consuming your content.
 You could and should use this period to write some end of the year posts that can help you grow your traffic and get your introduced to a new audience.

 Best posts of the year

-Publish a list of top 10 or top whatever number you pick of most visited posts on your blog.
+Publish a list of top 10 or top whatever number you pick of most visited posts on your site.
 Or maybe a top list of most commented posts.
 Or the most retweeted posts.
 Or just your favorite posts of the year.
 Or all of these together in one huge, epic post.
 You get the idea.
 Everything is permitted.
 You might have a feel for what might work best for your audience.
 Be as creative as you want.

 This type of post gives you a great opportunity to put some old posts back into the reader spotlight and use those older posts to drive new visitors to your site.

 Lessons learned this year